Getting around Malaga by car and metro

 Malaga Metro is a very popular way of getting around Malaga for locals and visitors travelling into the city centre from the west side.
-Benefits of using the metro include its speed – journey time between the Sports Stadium and the mainline train station is around 8 minutes – it always leaves on time and it’s cheap.
-On the other hand, it doesn’t (yet) reach Malaga centre.
+Benefits of using the metro include its speed – journey time between the Sports Stadium and the Alameda Principal is around 15 minutes – it always leaves on time and it’s cheap.
+On the other hand, there are no lines to the east of the city.

 What you need to know